telus-agcg-archive/grape-apiary/README.md

 * What if someone does not use JSON?!?
 * ~~Create sample response for list endpoints (array)~~
 * Add support for writing the blueprint to disk
+* Add an option to include root in json

 ## Contributing